 Label Description Auto Configuration Enable IPv6 auto-configuration by checking this box.
 If system cannot obtain the stateless address in time, the configured IPv6 settings will be used.
 The router may delay responding to a router solicitation for a few seconds, the total time needed to complete auto-configuration can be significantly longer.
-Address Add Prefix Provide the IPv6 prefix of this switch.
+Address Provide the IPv6 address of this switch.
+IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
+For example, 'fe80::215:c5ff:fe03:4dc7'.
+The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can appear only once.
+It can also represent a legally valid IPv4 address.
+For example, '::192.1.2.34'.
+Prefix Provide the IPv6 prefix of this switch.
 The allowed range is 1 to 128.
-RouterProvide the IPv6 gateway address of this switch.
-IPv6 address is i records represented as eight fields of up to four hexadecimal digits wit separating each field (:).
+Router Provide the IPv6 gateway address of this switch.
+IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
 For example, 'fe80::215:c5ff:fe03:4dc7'.
-The s is a special syntax that can be used as a shorthand way of representing 16-bit groups of contiguous zeros; but it can appear only once.
-It represent a legally valid IPv4 address.
+The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can appear only once.
+It can also represent a legally valid IPv4 address.
 For example, '::192.1.2.34'.
 Save Click to save changes.
 Reset Click to undo any changes made locally and revert to previously saved values.
-Reset Click Reset to undo any changes made.
+Reset Click F leset to undo any changes made.